sajjadGG/book-python/advanced/oop-paradigm/composition.rst

     class Motorbike(Vehicle):
-        """
-        Motorbike is a vehicle,
-        but doesn't have windows.
+        """Motorbike is a vehicle, but doesn't have windows."""
-        """

         def window_open(self):
             raise NotImplementedError